lilactown/pyramid/README.md

 ### Getting data for a specific entity

-Since a db is a simple map, you can always using `get-in` to get basic info regarding an entity.
+Since a db is a simple map, you can always use `get-in` to get basic info regarding an entity.
 However, if your entity contains references, it will not resolve those for you.
 Enter EQL!